PanosK92/SpartanEngine/README.md

 Screen space global illumination  | 100%   | One bounce of indirect diffuse and specular light.
 Depth-of-field       | 100%        | Controlled by camera aperture.
 Temporal upsampling     | 50%   | Wait for FSR 2.0 and stop developing my own.
 It's vastly superior to any TAA upsampler out there.
-C# scripting (Replace AngelScript)  | 50%   | Using Mono (low priority since the engine is not ready for scripting games).
 Vulkan polishing       | 90%      | Outperform D3D11 in all cases and improve stability.
 DirectX 12        | 10%   | The rendering API has matured thanks to Vulkan, finishing with DX12 should be easy.
 Ray traced shadows      | -          | Got a ray-tracing GPU, only need to get Vulkan to a stable state now.